 That’s because words and images evoke different emotions in different people based on their unique life experiences.

 If you’ve ever struggled working a hail storm out of town, you know exactly what I’m talking about.
 Because you don’t look right or talk just right, you throw your prospects off just enough to keep them from trusting you.

 In the movie scene that made this line famous, Jerry Maguire returns to a house crowded with women wanting to share the happiest moment of his life with his wife.
 Not seeing her, he calls out through the busy room “Hello?”… and that’s all it took!

 If you’re struggling to connect with your prospects, think about Hawaii.

-More specifically, think about the words, images and impressions that make them think Hawaii… otherwise, you might just be selling them Cleveland.
+More specifically, think about the words, images and impressions that make them think about their Hawaii… otherwise, you might be selling them Cleveland.

 Who wants to buy Cleveland?